-On March 2nd, staff and Rising Tide Partners (RTP) presented a list of story ideas for the spring 2021 newsletter to the CAC for comments.
-Staff and RTP have completed the draft newsletter text.
-Staff will present the proposed newsletter text at the CAC meeting.

-Attached please find the draft text for the spring 2021 newsletter for your review.
-Staff requests that the committee review the proposed newsletter text and provide comments as appropriate.
+During March 2021, staff and Rising Tide Partners (RTP) developed a list of story ideas for the Spring 2021 newsletter, which was reviewed and approved by the CAC.
+During April 2021, the newsletter's draft text was prepared by staff, and was reviewed and approved by the CAC.
+RTP and staff will present the proposed newsletter layout at the upcoming CAC meeting.
+Attached please find the draft layout for the Spring 2021 newsletter for your review.
+Staff requests that the committee review the proposed newsletter and provide comments as appropriate.
+Attachment th:PJB

-Attachment

-th:PJB

-Helping Teachers Educate Their Students!

 Since 2008, the District has been providing teacher grants to local schools in our service area to help teachers fund educational activities relating to water resource management, water-reuse, or ocean pollution prevention.
 Many of us at the District have kids in local area schools, or have raised families in our local communities, so we truly appreciate and admire the work that our teachers do to prepare our children for the future.
-Since its inception, our teacher grants have helped fund water resource related educational activities for over 17,000 kids.
+Since its inception, our teacher grants have helped fund water resource related educational activities for over 17,000 students.
 We were very pleased to receive several grant requests this year despite the challenges the teachers and students faced with the COVID-19 pandemic.
-The grants awarded represent very innovative virtual and outdoor projects and were awarded to the following schools:
+The grants awarded impacted over 200 students this year and represent very innovative virtual and outdoor projects.
+Grants were awarded to the following schools:

 Jennifer Smith from El Camino Creek Elementary submitted her "Water Conservation Strategy" project for her 4th grade class.
-Her students will learn about the environmental effects of importing water, find their "water footprint", and employ conservation strategies to reduce their impact on water usage.
+Her students will learn about the environmental effects of importing water, find their "water footprint," and employ conservation strategies to reduce their impact on water usage.